ckeditor/ckeditor5/docs/framework/guides/architecture/intro.md

 } );
 ```

-This information is useful when implementing a certain type of UI which behavior depends on the focus, e.g. contextual panels and floating balloons containing forms should hide when the user decides to abandon them.
+This information is useful when implementing a certain type of UI whose behavior depends on the focus, for example, contextual panels and floating balloons containing forms should hide when the user decides to abandon them.

 #### Keystroke handler

 The {@link module:utils/keystrokehandler~KeystrokeHandler `KeystrokeHandler`} listens to the keystroke events fired by an HTML element or any of its descendants and executes pre–defined actions when the keystroke is pressed.
-Usually, each [view](#Views) creates own keystroke handler instance which takes care of the keystrokes fired by the elements the view has rendered.
+Usually, each [view](#Views) creates its own keystroke handler instance which takes care of the keystrokes fired by the elements the view has rendered.

 ```js
 import KeystrokeHandler from '@ckeditor/ckeditor5-utils/src/keystrokehandler';